-Being the smallest country in South America (by population and extension), Uruguay ranks first in various institutional indexes such as quality of democracy, transparency, rule of law, control of corruption and quality of life.
-Free education from primary school to university and a sustained investment to provide a laptop to every child in public schools along with an infrastructure that grants universal connectivity through optical fiber provides the country with a fantastic base for growth and competitiveness.
+Uruguay stands out in the Latin American region for the quality of its democracy, transparency, rule of law, control of corruption and quality of life; and also holds an outstanding position in the world (6th place in the world on Global Freedom, Freedom House 2021).
+Free education from primary school to university and a sustained investment to provide a laptop to every child in public schools along with an infrastructure that grants universal connectivity through optical fiber provides the country with a strong base for growth and competitiveness.